grafana/pyroscope/docs/sources/operators-guide/secure/encrypting-data-at-rest.md

 For more information about AWS S3 SSE configuration parameters, refer to [s3_storage_backend]({{< relref "../configure/reference-configuration-parameters/index.md#s3_storage_backend" >}}).

-The following code sample shows a snippet of a Grafana Mimir configuration file with every backend storage configured to use AWS S3 SSE with and Amazon S3-managed key.
+The following code sample shows a snippet of a Grafana Fire configuration file with every backend storage configured to use AWS S3 SSE with and Amazon S3-managed key.

 ```yaml
 alertmanager_storage: